May 16, 2025

 How to Choose an SEO Agency in India

 Ask how they measure success.
 If the only metric they report is keyword rankings, move on.
 A good agency tracks organic traffic growth, conversions from organic pages, and revenue influenced by organic search.
+For a full breakdown of what a proper SEO report should include and how often you should get one, see our guide to SEO reporting for small businesses.

 SEO Pricing in India: What You Are Paying For